What colour should dogs’ gums be?

 You might also be interested in:

 What causes pale dog gums?

 There are many conditions in dogs which list pale gums as a symptom.
 These include:

-Anaemia is when there’s a fall in the number of red blood cells which transport oxygen around the body.
-As a result, anaemia can lead to oxygen deprivation.
-Pale pink or white gums is the most obvious and common clinical sign of anaemia, with other signs including weakness, lethargy and shortness of breath.
+Anaemia occurs when there’s a fall in the number of red blood cells which transport oxygen around the body.
+In severe cases, this can lead to oxygen deprivation.
+Pale pink or white gums are the most obvious and common clinical sign of anaemia, with other signs including weakness, lethargy, poor appetite and shortness of breath.
 If left untreated, anaemia can be fatal.

 Blood loss can be due to a wide range of causes including trauma and a severe parasite infestation from fleas and ticks.
-All causes of blood loss are life-threatening and should always be considered an emergency, so contact a vet immediately if your dog is suffering from blood loss.
+Blood loss could be life-threatening and should always be considered an emergency, so contact a vet immediately if your dog is suffering from blood loss.

 Shock refers to a life-threatening condition due to a sudden drop in blood flow through the body.
 Lack of blood flow means cells and organs don’t get enough oxygen and nutrients to function properly..
-Shock can be caused by several different issues and is often caused by trauma such as car accidents.
-If left untreated it can be fatal so immediate veterinary treatment should be sought.
+Shock can be caused by several different issues and is often seen with trauma such as car accidents.
+If left untreated, shock can be fatal, so immediate veterinary treatment should be sought.

 How do I check for unhealthy dog gums?

-- If it is safe to do so, lift the upper lip to observe the colour of the gums just above the upper canine teeth.
+- If it is safe to do so, lift the upper lip to observe the colour of the gums just above the upper canine teeth

 - Press firmly on your dog’s gums with your finger and then release to test how long it takes for the gum to return to its normal colour (this should happen within 1 – 2 seconds)